cdktf/cdktf-provider-google/docs/vertexAiEndpoint.java.md

 - *Type:* java.lang.String

 The full name of the Google Compute Engine [network](https://cloud.google.com//compute/docs/networks-and-firewalls#networks) to which the Endpoint should be peered.
 Private services access must already be configured for the network.
 If left unspecified, the Endpoint is not peered with any network.
 Only one of the fields, network or enable_private_service_connect, can be set.
 [Format](https://cloud.google.com/compute/docs/reference/rest/v1/networks/insert): 'projects/{project}/global/networks/{network}'.
 Where '{project}' is a project number, as in '12345', and '{network}' is network name.
+Only one of the fields, 'network' or 'privateServiceConnectConfig', can be set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.10.0/docs/resources/vertex_ai_endpoint#network VertexAiEndpoint#network}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.11.0/docs/resources/vertex_ai_endpoint#network VertexAiEndpoint#network}

+---

+##### `predictRequestResponseLoggingConfig`<sup>Optional</sup> <a name="predictRequestResponseLoggingConfig" id="@cdktf/provider-google.vertexAiEndpoint.VertexAiEndpoint.Initializer.parameter.predictRequestResponseLoggingConfig"></a>

+- *Type:* <a href="#@cdktf/provider-google.vertexAiEndpoint.VertexAiEndpointPredictRequestResponseLoggingConfig">VertexAiEndpointPredictRequestResponseLoggingConfig</a>

+predict_request_response_logging_config block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.11.0/docs/resources/vertex_ai_endpoint#predict_request_response_logging_config VertexAiEndpoint#predict_request_response_logging_config}

+---

+##### `privateServiceConnectConfig`<sup>Optional</sup> <a name="privateServiceConnectConfig" id="@cdktf/provider-google.vertexAiEndpoint.VertexAiEndpoint.Initializer.parameter.privateServiceConnectConfig"></a>

+- *Type:* <a href="#@cdktf/provider-google.vertexAiEndpoint.VertexAiEndpointPrivateServiceConnectConfig">VertexAiEndpointPrivateServiceConnectConfig</a>

+private_service_connect_config block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.11.0/docs/resources/vertex_ai_endpoint#private_service_connect_config VertexAiEndpoint#private_service_connect_config}

 ---